Searchers look for more than 10,000 missing in flooded Libyan city where death toll eclipsed 11,000

 The disaster has brought some rare unity to oil-rich Libya, which after years of war and civil strife is divided between rival governments in the country's east and west that are backed by various militia forces and international patrons.
 But the opposing governments have struggled to respond to the crisis, and recovery efforts have been hampered by confusion, difficulty getting aid to the hardest-hit areas, and the destruction of Derna's infrastructure, including several bridges.

-Aid groups called on the government to facilitate their access to the city so they can distribute badly needed food, clean water and medical supplies to survivors.
-Four days into the crisis, the lack of central oversight in Derna was apparent, with people receiving supplies and resources in some parts of the city but being left to fend for themselves in others.
+Aid groups called on authorities to facilitate their access to the city so they can distribute badly needed food, clean water and medical supplies to survivors.
+Four days into the crisis, the lack of central oversight was apparent, with people receiving supplies and resources in some parts of Derna but being left to fend for themselves in others.

+Manoelle Carton, the medical coordinator for Doctors Without Borders in Libya, described waiting in line for hours to get into the city and, once inside, finding volunteers from around the country who had flocked to Derna getting in the way of humanitarian workers at times.

+“Everybody wants to help.
+But it is becoming chaotic,” she said.
+“There is an enormous need for coordination.”

 Teams have buried bodies in mass graves outside the city and in nearby towns, Eastern Libya’s health minister, Othman Abduljaleel, said.